 1. Add a Heat Reflective Roof Coating

-Many RVs have aluminum, fiberglass, or rubber roofing that over time loses its ability to reflect sunlight and heat, which can turn your camper’s interior into a sauna.
+Many RVs have aluminum, fiberglass, or rubber roofing that, over time, loses its ability to reflect sunlight and heat, which can turn your camper’s interior into a sauna.

 Recoating your RV roof using a compatible RV Solar Reflective Sealant can reduce heat penetration into your RV, as well as create a waterproof layer to stop leaks.

-Applying an RV roof coating is a DIY project, but do take the time to read and follow the instructions closely, so you achieve the best adhesion and coverage.
+Applying an RV roof coating is a DIY project, but do take the time to read and follow the instructions closely so you achieve the best adhesion and coverage.

 The roof coating products roll on like paint, and most require two coats for the best results.
 Each roof material will require a specific type of coating that will tightly bond with each other for a leakproof, energy-efficient finish.